-"Your target is a HST known as a Polgara demon." said someone that Buffy thought was either called Dr. Anglemen, Englemen, Angleman or Engleman.
+"Your target is a HST known as a Polgara demon." said someone that Buffy thought was either called Dr Anglemen, Englemen, Angleman or Engleman.
 It seemed to change every time she heard someone say it.
 She figured she'd just stay with the first option.
-"It has a thin bone skewer in its arms, that slide out when it feels threatened.
-It is imperative, I repeat imperative, that it's arms are not damaged.
+"It has a thin bone skewer in its arms, which slide out when it feels threatened.
+It is imperative, I repeat imperative, that its arms are not damaged.
 Is that clear?"

 "Which is why you must exercise all possible caution when dealing with the HST, so that that precise event does not take place.
 And my name is Angleman." he said, to much concealed amusement from the ranks of the military men.